fedspendingtransparency/usaspending-api/README.md

 - `docker-compose run --rm usaspending-manage python3 -u manage.py load_reference_data` will load essential reference data (agencies, program activity codes, CFDA program data, country codes, and others).

-_To download a full production snapshot of the database or a subset of the database and loading it into PostgreSQL, use the `pg_restore` tool as described here: [USAspending Database Download](https://files.usaspending.gov/database_download/)_
+_Alternatively, to download a fully populuated production snapshot of the database (full or a subset) and restore it into PostgreSQL, use the `pg_restore` tool as described here: [USAspending Database Download](https://files.usaspending.gov/database_download/)_

 - Recreate matviews with the command documented in the previous section if this is done